gregorriegler/test-first-thinking-learning-hour/README.md

 AAA is not the focus of this exercise, but it is necessary that the participants understand what a test case looks like.

 ### Concept - Questions that help focus on the problem rather than the solution
-Lay out the helping Questions, and use them on a simple problem such as Arabic Numbers to Roman Numerals conversion
+Lay out the helping Questions, and use them on a simple problem such as Leap Years

 - **What is the name of the thing that we want to build?**
 	- Gives it a Name!